 In past years, efforts to manage the stream have been relatively uncoordinated.
-Landowners managed their own stream banks and floodplains, highway superintendents managed road embankments and bridges, and power companies cleared their rights-ofway.
-When there were major problems, federal agencies such as The Natural Resources Conservation Service (NRCS) or The Federal Emergency Management Agency (FEMA) brought their resources in an attempt to try to address immediate needs.
-The NYS Department of Environmental Conservation requires a permit for certain activities in or near streams.
-The U.S. Army Corps of Engineers also has a similar permitting program (see Section 2.11).
+Landowners managed their own stream banks and floodplains, highway superintendents managed road embankments and bridges, power companies cleared their rights-of-way.
+When there were major problems, federal agencies such as NRCS or FEMA brought their resources to bear to try to address an immediate need.
+NYS Department of Environmental Conservation requires a permit for certain activities in or near streams.
+The U.S. Army Corps of Engineers also has a similar permitting program (see Section 2.??).
 Each of these players in stream management had their own objectives, their own knowledge or area of expertise, and their own ideas about what needed to be done to keep the stream healthy.
 No one, however, held responsibility for coordinating all of these isolated efforts.
 More importantly, no one was making sure that one person's stream management actions didn't compromise the interests and efforts of others.
-Streams are systems: what someone does on their own stream bank can have a significant impact -good or bad- upstream or downstream.
-While streamside landowners maintain individual rights to use their own land as they think best, and individual responsibilities to act as good stewards for the health of the stream, streams are in many ways a community resource, and cannot be effectively managed without a coordinated effort.
-It is because we recognize the many benefits streams contribute to our quality of life, and also the many risks they pose, that we need to coordinate decision-making, and develop common goals for stream management.
+Streams are systems: what someone does on their own stream bank can create significant effects -good or badupstream or downstream.
+While we maintain individual rights to use our own land as we think best, and individual responsibilities to act as good stewards for the health of the stream, streams are in many ways a community resource, and cannot be effectively managed without a coordinated effort.
+It is because we recognize the many benefits streams contribute to our community's quality of life, and also the many risks they pose, that we need to coordinate decision-making around the goals we identify collectively for the stream, for the common good.
 While that coordination requires an ongoing commitment, this Plan represents an effort to significantly improve that coordination.

-Furthermore, for all of the local knowledge about the Stony Clove, questions remained: How can we know whether the erosion we still see along stream banks is just a natural part of the way streams evolve, or whether we are now seeing excessive erosion, and a stream system destabilized by the way we've managed it in the past?
+Furthermore, for all of the local knowledge about the West Kill, questions remained: How can we know whether the erosion we still see along stream banks is just a natural part of the way streams evolve, or whether we are now seeing excessive erosion, and a stream system destabilized by the way we've managed it in the past?
 Where there are problems, will the stream "fix" itself, and how long will that take?
 What further problems will likely result in the meantime?
-Or do we need to change our manage ment strategies, and undertake major projects to restore or protect stream channel stability?
+Or do we need to change our management strategies, and undertake major projects to restore or protect stream channel stability?
 Where should we invest our limited resources for restoration or protection?
 How can we know more reliably the condition of the fish community and the quality of the stream habitat?
-How can we tell if the water is staying turbid longer than it used to after a storm, or if that's always been the nature of Stony Clove, due to its geology?
-What is the trend in the overall health of the Stony Clove Creek?
+How can we tell if the water is staying turbid longer than it used to after a storm, or if that's always been the nature of West Kill, due to its geology?
+What is the trend in the overall health of the West Kill?

 In recent decades, advances have been made in the science of stream form and function (see Section 3.2 Introduction to Stream Processes).
-As part of the process of developing this plan, assessments and inventory of the condition of the stream were conducted using state of the art methods, and the results of those assessments are described in this Plan.
-As such, the Plan documents baseline conditions in the Stony Clove, and in the future managers can measure conditions against these baselines to determine trends.
+As part of the process of developing this plan, assessments and inventory of the condition of the stream were undertaken utilizing state of the art methods, and the results of those assessments are described in this Plan.
+As such, the Plan documents baseline conditions in the West Kill, and future managers can measure future conditions against these baselines to determine trends.